The London residence of His Majesty The King Buckingham Palace is one of the few working royal palaces remaining in the

 The largest room in the Palace is the Ballroom, where Investitures and State banquets take place today.
 It is 36.6m long, 18m wide and 13.5m high.
 It was opened in 1856 with a ball to celebrate the end of the Crimean War.

-The Palace's garden, which covers 40 acres, is used for summer garden parties and has been the setting for charity events, it has a helicopter landing area, a lake, and a tennis court.
+The Palace's garden, which covers 40 acres, which has a helicopter landing area, a lake, and a tennis courts, is used for summer garden parties and has been the setting for charity events.

 More than 50,000 people visit the Palace each year as The King's guests at banquets, lunches, dinners, receptions and garden parties.

 Over 800 members of staff work at Buckingham Palace.